 No boot can protect you if you don’t wear it.
 And if your boots don’t fit right, if they’re too tight, too hard to get on and off, or if they cause blisters, you won’t wear them.
 So make sure they feel right when you try them on and wear them around the house for a while before taking them on the road.
 Moto-cross boots, with all their extra protective bracing of one kind or another, are not going to be comfortable for walking around all day—stick some street shoes in your pouch to slip on when you’re not riding.

 Riding comfort is also enhanced by some newer lining options.
-For example, look for features like the climate control insole and moisture wicking lining that is also anti-fungal and anti-bacterial on these leather boots.
+For example, look for features like the climate control insole and moisture wicking lining that is also anti-fungal and anti-bacterial.

 Any boot is better than barefoot, but boots made for motorcycling are worth every penny you spend on them when you consider the money and hardship they can save you when you need them.